Spicy Lentils with Spinach

 Can I use brown lentils instead of red?

 Yes, you can.
-Brown lentils hold their shape better and take about 25‑30 minutes to soften, so increase the simmer time and add a bit more broth.
+Brown lentil nutrition facts hold their shape better and take about 25‑30 minutes to soften, so increase the simmer time and add a bit more broth.

 How spicy is this dish really?